Ortege Jenkins

-Ortege Lamar Jenkins (born February 1, 1978) is an American former professional football quarterback who played for the BC Lions of the Canadian Football League (CFL).
-He played college football at Arizona.
+Ortege Lamar Jenkins (born February 1, 1978) is an American former professional football player who was a quarterback for the BC Lions of the Canadian Football League (CFL).
+He played college football for the Arizona Wildcats.
 He signed with the Baltimore Ravens as an undrafted free agent in 2001 but was released before the season.

 Jenkins also played one season with the Arizona Wildcats basketball team.